 Seah is puzzled about the circumstances surrounding Gavin’s death.
 Among other upcoming events, Gavin had planned to attend the National Civic Council conference in Melbourne with friends next month.
 He was just about to book his tickets.

-She also recounted that Gavin attended Sunday Mass just before the protest this weekend, bringing a non-Catholic friend for the first time.
+She also recounted that Gavin attended Sunday Mass just before the protest this weekend, bringing two non-Catholic friends for the first time, buoyed by the conversations they had been having together about faith.
 He was his usual jovial self, and knew the probable implications of his actions during the protest.

 We received an unconfirmed report that Gavin’s body was found on the train station platform, and not on the tracks.
 For an apparent suicide, this seems unusual and should at least raise questions—particularly given the harassment and lethal threats he encountered online in the hours leading up to his death.